humanmade/aws-analytics/README.md

 **`Altis.Analytics.registerAttribute( name <string>, value <string | callback> )`**

 Sometimes you may want to record a dynamic attribute value for all events on the page.
-The `registerAttribute()` allows this.
+The `registerAttribute()` function allows this.
+Values can be a single string or array of strings.
 If a function is passed as the value will be evaluated at the time an event recorded.
+Promises are supported as a return value.

 **`Altis.Analytics.registerMetric( name <string>, value <number | callback> )`**

-Similar to `registerAttribute()` above but for metrics.
+Similar to `registerAttribute()` above but for numbers.
+Metrics do not support arrays of values.

 #### Events